 The serial flash programming mode allows flash memories to be used to configure the Speedster7t FPGA.
 In this mode the Speedster FPGA is the master, and therefore, supplies the clock to the flash memory.
-Flash programming supports SPI (single-bit interface to the flash memory), dual (two-bit interface to the flash memory) and octa (eight-bit interface to the flash memory) modes.
+Flash programming supports SPI (single-bit interface to the flash memory), dual (two-bit interface to the flash memory), quad (four-bit interface to the flash memory) and octa (eight-bit interface to the flash memory) modes.
 Additionally, the Speedster7t FPGA can interface to one device (1D) or four devices (4D) of flash memory modules on the board.
 The bitstream size is entirely dependent on the size of the fabric.
 It is important that the flash solution chosen is large enough to store the bitstream data.